 speaker

 Chief Executive Officer

 Thank you, Operator.
 Good morning, everyone.
 With me today is Cassandra Rossi, our Chief Financial Officer.
-Our first quarter results exceeded our expectations, driven by same unit revenue growth of over 6%.
-This included strong volumes in our hospital-based services, with NICU days increasing by 2%, as well as more modest growth in maternal fetal medicine, along with continued favorable payor necks.
-Our practice-level operating expenses continued to reflect the favorable impacts of our cost management initiatives, partially offset by higher incentive compensation based on our strong financial practice results.
+Our first quarter results exceeded our expectations, driven by same-unit revenue growth of over 6%.
+This included strong volumes in our hospital-based services, with NICU days increasing by 2%, as well as more modest growth in maternal-fetal medicine, along with continued favorable payer metrics.
+Our practice-level operating expenses continue to reflect the favorable impacts of our cost management initiatives, partially offset by higher incentive compensation base on our strong financial practice results.
 As a result, adjusted EBITDA of just over $49 million was significantly above our expectations.
 I'm particularly pleased with the continued sharp focus on same-unit salary, expense trends that decelerated for the fourth consecutive quarter.
-As a result of our strong financial performance for the first quarter compared to our expectations, we are raising our full-year, 2025 adjusted EBITDA outlook from a range of $215 million to $235 million to a range of $220 million to $240 million.
+As a result of our strong financial performance for the first quarter compared to our expectations, we are raising our full year 2025 adjusted EBITDA outlook from a range of $215 to $235 million to a range of $220 to $240 million.
 While we are pleased by our first quarter results, we remain mindful that we continue to be in a period of great uncertainty, both in healthcare and throughout the economy.
 Our operating results for the first quarter include the effectiveness of our strategic approach to the portfolio management activities that we completed in 2024 and our commitment to creating value for our shareholders.
 This is a direct result of the hard work, collaboration, and dedication of our team, and we're excited to build upon these results.
 In February, I talked about our strategic priorities in 2025, and in particular, our focus on methodically reinvigorating the relationships that we have built over many years with our hospital and health system partners.
 I also spoke about all we are doing reasonably to be the employer of choice for physicians and other clinicians who provide the extraordinary critical care our patients require.
-I'm very pleased to report that I along with our operating leadership team are actively engaged here, and we are pleased with the early response.
-We recently contracted to acquire several NICU, MFM, and OB hospitals operations and are part of a hospital systems portfolio because we believe that that system views us as the best and most reliable partner in these areas.
-I believe this is directly tied to our renewed active engagement, both with our practices and with hospital system leadership.
+I'm very pleased to report that I along with our operating leadership team are actively engaged here and we are pleased with the early response.
+We recently contracted to acquire several NICU, MFM, and OB hospitals operations that are part of a hospital system's portfolio because we believe that that system views us as the best and most reliable partner in these areas.
+I believe this is directly tied to our renewed active engagement both with our practices and with hospital system leadership.
 We won't win every opportunity, and at times hospitals choose to bring things in-house, but we are hard at work to be the best and most responsive partner possible.
 At Pediatrics, we are our people, the women and men who provide the finest possible clinical care in a very difficult area.
-Here too, we are very actively focused on our recruiting, onboarding, development and retention efforts.
-We are confident that this focus will meaningfully bolster our core.
+Here, too, we are very actively focused on our recruiting, onboarding, development, and retention efforts, and we are confident that this focus will meaningfully bolster our core.
 If this blocking and tackling strategic focus sounds a bit boring to you, you are probably getting my point.
 Pediatrics has always been at its best when we are focused passionately on our core, and that is exactly where we are today.
 This is now providing growth opportunities for us, and we believe strongly this will continue.
 With that, I will turn the call over to Cassandra.

+speaker